 C&P Exam Preparation

-The Compensation & Pension exam is a crucial part of your VA claim.
+The Compensation & Pension (C&P) exam is a crucial part of your VA claim.
 It confirms your diagnosis, measures how severe the condition is, and shows how it limits your daily life.

+Be specific about your symptoms.
+Explain how often they occur, how they affect your breathing, and what treatments you use, such as steroids or oxygen therapy.
 The examiner records everything in a Disability Benefits Questionnaire (DBQ), which becomes part of your claim file.
 Accurate and detailed responses during this exam can strongly influence your final VA rating.

 Extra Compensation for Granulomatous Diseases